Cat-Denton/VirtualDmScreen.Solution/README.md

 # _Virtual DM Screen_

-#### _A database-backed web app that to enable players to Roleplay with each other online.
+#### _A database-backed web app that to enable up to 4 users to roleplay with each other online.
 Users may choose either a DM or Player role.
 DMs can choose background pictures and music.
 DMs and Players may chat and roll dice.
 WiP.
 Refresh the page to see chat and dice roll messages._

 #### By _**Shanen Cross**_, _**Cat Denton**_, _**Juan Hasbun**_